Qatar sends first LNG cargo to China

 Over the past years, the Gulf state has been signing major LNG supply deals with several Asian countries.

-In September, Qatar Petroleum (QP) signed a new deal to supply LNG to CNOOC, China’s top offshore oil and gas producer, for 15 years.
+In September, Qatar Energy signed a new deal to supply LNG to CNOOC, China’s top offshore oil and gas producer, for 15 years.
 According to the contract, Qatar will deliver 3.5 million tonnes of LNG per annum (MTPA) starting this month.

-Both companies have a longstanding history together, starting with the first LNG cargo shipment by QP to CNOOC in 2009.
+Both companies have a longstanding history together, starting with the first LNG cargo shipment by QE to CNOOC in 2009.

-In October, QP ordered four new LNG tankers from Hudong-Zhonghua Shipbuilding Group Co.
+In October, QE ordered four new LNG tankers from Hudong-Zhonghua Shipbuilding Group Co.
 Ltd. (Hudong), a subsidiary of China State Shipbuilding Corporation Limited (CSSC).

 Qatar has stated that China is considered a significant customer and strategic partner in the energy field.